naveenjafer/language/README.md

 This is a clone of the https://ai.google/research/teams/language/ repo from the google open source projects.

 # Instructions
+## Clone this repo
+Clone this repo and switch to the branch "colabCompatible"

 ## Virtual env
 Create a virtual env
 `python3 -m venv env`